€106.960 The share price fell by -0.06 % 02/06/2023 13:57

 BUSINESS MODEL

 VINCI’s business strategy has long been built around the complementary nature of its concessions, energy and construction activities.
 The Group has never ceased to expand its business model, moving from electricity concessions in the early 20th century into motorway, airport and renewable energy concessions in the 21st, and from building and infrastructure construction into specialist activities in civil engineering and information technologies.
 As it has diversified its areas of expertise, so has VINCI entered more and more international markets.
-In 2022, for the first time ever, the Group generated more of its revenue outside the country than in France – nearly 55%.
+In 2023, the Group generated 57% of its revenue outside France, compared to 37% a decade earlier.
+In addition to a broad range of businesses and markets, VINCI gains its resilience from its management approach.
+The Group’s highly decentralised organisation and supportive management culture gives its companies and people tremendous agility in adapting to changes and unpredictability in their environment.

 Drawing on these solid, shared fundamentals, VINCI will continue to implement its long-term strategy and to develop its three core businesses.